What I Do

 Seller Representation

 Strategic pricing based on real local knowledge — not just algorithms.
-I know what second-home buyers from Charlotte, Raleigh, and Atlanta are looking for, and I'll help position your property to attract the right offers.
+I know what second-home buyers from Charlotte, Raleigh, and Atlanta are looking for, and I'll position your property to attract the right offers at the right price.

 What's included